Peter Faber: Veneration

 Those who had known Faber in life already invoked him as a saint.
 Francis de Sales, whose character recalled that of Faber's, never spoke of him except as a saint.
 He is remembered for his travels through Europe promoting Catholic renewal and his great skill in directing the Spiritual Exercises.
 Faber was beatified on 5 September 1872.
 His feast day is celebrated on 2 August by the Society of Jesus.
 Faber was honored as part of the 2006 Jesuit Jubilee Year which celebrated the 500th anniversary of the birth of Francis Xavier, the 500th anniversary of the birth of Peter Faber, and the 450th anniversary of the death of Ignatius Loyola.

 Pope Francis, on his own 77th birthday, 17 December 2013, announced Faber's canonization.
-He used a process known as equipollent canonization that dispenses with the standard judicial procedures and ceremonies in the case of someone long venerated.
+He used a process known as equipollent canonization, which dispenses with the standard judicial procedures and ceremonies in the case of someone long venerated.
 Faber is regarded as one of Pope Francis' favorite saints.
-A few weeks earlier, Francis had praised Faber's "dialogue with all, even the most remote and even with his opponents; his simple piety, a certain naïveté perhaps, his being available straightaway, his careful interior discernment, the fact that he was a man capable of great and strong decisions but also capable of being so gentle and loving."
-Francis also gave thanks for Faber's canonization when he celebrated Mass on 3 January 2014, at the Church of the Gesù.
+A few weeks earlier, Francis had praised Faber's "dialogue with all, even the most remote and even with his opponents; his simple piety, a certain naïveté perhaps, his being available straightaway, his careful interior discernment, the fact that he was a man capable of great and strong decisions but also capable of being so gentle and loving".
+Francis gave further thanks for Faber's canonization when he celebrated Mass in Rome on 3 January 2014, at the Church of the Gesù, and made reference to him in a list of Jesuit priests associated with devotion to the Sacred Heart in his 2024 encyclical letter on this subject, Dilexit nos.